 This category refers to interdepartmental charges within the municipality.
 The performance of each of line items is analyzed and then the budget is based on the preceding year's performance.

-i) Appropriations
+a) Appropriations

-Refers to the transfers to- and from the capital replacement reserve, to offset depreciation charges.
+Appropriations refer to the transfers to- and from the capital replacement reserve, to offset depreciation charges.
 Appropriations are determined on an annual basis.